-Due to complex issues like global warming, solid waste pollution, deforestation, and their public perception of those issues, businesses and corporations have a responsibility to make sustainability a top priority.
-Following the federal government’s lead, state and local lawmakers in key states like California and Texas have taken the initiative and put regulations in place geared towards keeping waste out of landfills and reducing corporate waste.
+Due to complex environmental issues — global warming, plastic ocean pollution, and deforestation to name a few — and public perception of these these, businesses have a responsibility to prioritize sustainability.
+Additionally, state and local lawmakers in key states like California and Texas have taken the lead and put regulations in place to keep commercial waste out of landfills.

-While government compliance with these regulations is required, that same compliance can also help businesses in a number of unexpected ways when properly handled by a capable partner with experience in this space.
-Link International Inc. has processes for lean, forward-thinking companies wanting to build sustainability into their brands.
+While regulatory compliance is mandatory, waste reduction programs can also help businesses in a number of unexpected ways when properly handled by an experienced partner.
+Link International Inc. has processes for financially lean, forward-thinking companies wanting to build sustainability into their brands.

-Gathering, sorting, hauling, and recycling large quantities of solid waste can be increasingly difficult for modern corporations in competitive verticals like distribution and manufacturing.
-This process is often too much for companies’ existing EH&S managers (Environmental, Health, and Safety) and facility managers to handle on top of their already myriad duties.
+Standardizing compliant and efficient processes for the collection, sorting, hauling, and recycling of waste materials can be challenging for distribution and manufacturing operations.
+This process is often too time consuming for busy Environmental Health & Safety managers and facility managers to tackle on top of their existing duties.

-In addition to legal compliance, businesses will enjoy a number of social and economic benefits by adhering to government mandates.
-These benefits will not only aid in future growth, but they will also solidify a business’s reputation as an eco-friendly operation.
-Some of the main benefits include:
+In addition to complying with regulation, businesses will enjoy a number of social and economic benefits by adhering to government mandates.
+These benefits will aid in top line sales growth by solidifying a business’s reputation as an eco-friendly operation.
+Some of the main impacts include:

-- Brand recognition as a modern, sustainable company and good corporate steward
+- Brand recognition as a leading sustainable company and good corporate steward

-- Aid in the creation of new jobs in the recycling sector
+- Promote the creation of new green jobs

-- Promote the development of cleaner communities for current and future generations
+- Facilitate development of cleaner communities for current and future generations

-Similarly, in Austin, Texas, Resolution No. 20050519-44 was adopted by the city council with the goal of 20 percent reduction in per capita solid waste by 2012 and zero waste to landfills and incinerators by 2040.
+Similarly, in Austin, Texas, Resolution No. 20050519-44 was adopted by the city council with the goal of 20% reduction in per capita solid waste by 2012 and zero waste to landfills and incinerators by 2040.